 Community Discussion.

 The community discussion forum has been a popular feature of Internet-based communication since the early days of mailing lists and USENET newsgroups.
-It has evolved beyond a static admin-maintained bulletin board into the realm of social networking, where communities can be created by any user and will live or die depending on whether they reach a certain critical momentum.
+It has evolved beyond a static admin-maintained bulletin board into the realm of social networking, where communities can be created by any user (as on orkut and Tribe) and will live or die depending on whether they reach a certain critical momentum.
 The creator of a forum usually acts as the moderator, pruning undesirable threads and banning unwanted users from the forum.

 Community forums are classified in categories according to major social or professional topics, depending on the type of parent site.
 They may also integrate event meeting calendars, as on orkut and Meetup.
 On some sites, the creation of a commercial community forum is forbidden and can result in a user ban.
+Most community forums on social networking sites (e.g. orkut and Tribe) employ some threaded display methods, where topics are initialized by a certain user and replied to by others.